Statutory notices issued by the RDC

 In certain circumstances, details of a warning notice can be made public.

-If we intend to publish details of your warning notice, you’ll be provided with a copy of the proposed warning notice statement and given an opportunity to object and/or provide comments on its publication.
+If we intend to publish details of your warning notice, you’ll be provided with a copy of the proposed warning notice statement and given an opportunity to object and/or provide comments before its publication.

 If you refer a decision notice to the Upper Tribunal, the facts and matters in the notice may be made public before your reference to the tribunal is concluded.
 You can object to early publication in relation to the decision notice and you will be provided with details about how to do this when you are given the notice.